connascence/websource/content/connascence-static/connascence-of-meaning.rst

 We still have connascence of meaning in the error case, but at least the ``None`` value is no longer ambigous.
 The error case could also be improved to connascence of name in a similar way.

-Another common example of connascence of meaning is when we use primative numeric types to represent more complex values.
+Another common example of connascence of meaning is when we use primitive numeric types to represent more complex values.
 Consider this line of code in a codebase that processes payments:

 .. code-block:: python

     unit_cost = 49.95

 What currency is that cost expressed in?
 US dollars?
 British pounds?
 How do you ensure that two costs with different currencies are not added together?
-Similar to the examples above, the problem is that a semantic meaning is being added to the primative type.
+Similar to the examples above, the problem is that a semantic meaning is being added to the primitive type.
 It can be improved to connascence of type by creating a 'Cost' type that disallows operations between different currencies:

 .. code-block:: python